-The Southern French Alps and Ecrins National Park are well know amongst mountaineers and alpinists for their dramatic peaks.
+The Southern French Alps and the Ecrins National Park are well know amongst mountaineers and alpinists for their dramatic peaks.

-The mountaineering elite have frequented the area since the beginning of the 19th century putting up routes to many of the seemingly inaccessible summits!
+The mountaineering elite have frequented the area since the beginning of the 19th century putting up routes to many of the seemingly inaccessible summits.
 It was Coolidge, one of the great figures of the silver age of alpinism, for example, who first climbed the Sirac in 1879 and reported that it was one of the most impressive mountains he had experienced.

 There are in short loads of possibilities and enough variety to please everyone from budding mountaineers to seasoned mountain goats !

 A thorough knowledge of mountaineering safety techniques, an understanding of the the behaviour of snow, rock and glaciers and experience of the mountains are vital for safe mountaineering.

 All our guides are fully qualified and experienced UIAGM high mountain guides from the area.
-They will make your safety their priority as well as making sure you make the most of the area and enjoy the mountains.
+They will make your safety their priority as well as making sure you make the most of the area and fully enjoy the mountains.